wledfor2/MonoJunkie/README.md

 2. Start the process.
 Wait until the correct injection time (again, see [caveats](#caveats)).
 3. Inject your assembly via the command line.
 For instance, for our example assembly:

->MonoJunkie.exe -dll "ExampleAssembly.dll" -namespace ExampleAssembly -class Example -method OnLoad -exe targetexe.exe
+>MonoJunkie.exe -dll "ExampleAssembly.dll" -namespace ExampleAssembly -class Example -method OnLoad -exe targetexe.exe -mdll mono.dll

+-mdll is optional, and allows you to specify the filename for the Mono DLL loaded in the target process.

 # Caveats
 1. MonoJunkie must be the same architecture as the target process.
 If the process is 64-bit, we must also be 64-bit.
 This is due to some issue with Blackbone crossing the WOW64 barrier.